 What is a benign scrotal lump?

-A benign scrotal lump is a lump in your scrotum that is not caused by a cancer.
-There are three types.
+A benign scrotal lump is a lump in your scrotum that is not caused by cancer.

-- An epididymal cyst, where fluid collects in the epididymis (a tube-like structure that stores sperm).
+- An epididymal cyst is a collection of fluid in the epididymis (a tube-like structure that stores sperm).

-- A sperm granuloma, caused by sperm leaking following a vasectomy.
+- A sperm granuloma is a small painful swelling caused by sperm sometimes leaking following a vasectomy.

 What are the benefits of surgery?

 If the lump is large, surgery will ease any discomfort you may have and make it easier for you to walk.